arm-hpc/allinea_json_analysis/README.md

 An optional positional argument gives the directory name of a directory to search for MAP files.
 The output directory is always the directory from which the script was run.

+Any files that already exist are not recreated, so this script is safe to run on a directory multiple times.
+Only files that need to be newly created are created.

 ## Script Usage

 Each python script provides a help text: